 Claiming that he intended no criticism of American policy in the NEI, Foote reported that the United States had "been accused of having been a little too aloof at times."
 On the one hand, Dutch officials felt that the United States had "failed them in their hour of need."
 On the other hand, Indonesian leaders thought that the Atlantic Charter and similar idealistic declarations by the United States were meaningless rhetoric.
 "Even if we assume that our policy has done no harm to our interests," Foote concluded, "I am positive that it has not improved our position."
-27

 With the restoration of Sjahrir as prime minister and the arrival of a three-person negotiating committee from The Hague, formal talks between the Republic and the Netherlands resumed in October 1946.
 Sjahrir, who was also foreign minister, and Defense Minister Amir Sjarifuddin led the Republican delegation.
 Since the July 3 affair, Sjahrir's position had weakened, and political pressure compelled him to include cabinet ministers who disagreed with his policy of diplomasi.
-Sjahrir's willingness to negotiate with the Netherlands, according to Ali Sastroamijoyo, "ran into very strong opposition because in general it was regarded as being too moderate and too conciliatory towards our enemy."28 progressive Dutch approach to the transfer of sovereignty to the Indonesians.
-The other two members of the committee, M. J. M. van Poll of the Catholic People's Party (Katholieke Volkspartij, or KVP) and F. de Boer, the unaffiliated mayor of Amsterdam, were expected to take a tougher line with the Republic.
-Lieutenant Governor General van Mook also served on the commission general.
+Sjahrir's willingness to negotiate with the Netherlands, according to Ali Sastroamijoyo, "ran into very strong opposition because in general it was regarded as being too moderate and too conciliatory towards our enemy."

-The Dutch negotiating committee, called the commission general, was chaired by Willem Schermerhorn, the former prime minister of the first postwar government and the socialist cofounder of the Labor Party (Partij van de Arbeid, or PvdA).
-Schermerhorn represented a more
+The Dutch negotiating committee, called the commission general, was chaired by Willem Schermerhorn, former prime minister of the first postwar government and socialist co-founder of the Labor Party (Partij van de Arbeid, or PvdA).
+Schermerhorn represented a more progressive